pdscopes/php-arrays/README.md

 ]);
 ```

-Once a `DotArr` is created you can replace the underlining array
+Once a `Dots` is created you can replace the underlining array
 in the following ways:
 ```php
 // Set an array after dot array